Health Risks & How to Protect Your Englewood, FL Home

 Increased Allergy Symptoms

-• If family members sneeze more at home or wake up with congestion, mold spores may be circulating.
+• If family members sneeze more at home or wake up with congestion, organic growth spores may be circulating.

 Poor Airflow & AC Efficiency

-• Clogged coils or ducts from mold buildup reduce airflow, making your AC work harder (and increasing energy bills).
+• Clogged coils or ducts from organic growth buildup reduce airflow, making your AC work harder (and increasing energy bills).

-• If your system struggles to cool despite running constantly, mold may be blocking components.
+• If your system struggles to cool despite running constantly, organic growth may be blocking components.

 Water Leaks or Excess Condensation

-• Pools of water near the indoor unit or dripping from vents indicate a clogged drain line, which leads to mold.
+• Pools of water near the indoor unit or dripping from vents indicate a clogged drain line, which leads to organic growth.

 • Rust or corrosion on the AC unit suggests long-term moisture problems.